Whether you’re taking the AP Lang exam or doing your schoolwork, a synthesis essay can be a difficult concept to understand.

 - Introduction – contains the hook and your thesis statement, with some main points mentioned to add meat

 - Body paragraphs – typically there are three or more body paragraphs, but they all follow a similar structure.
-Each deal with a single resource or a particular discussion point presents supporting evidence and analyzes the resource.
+Each deals with a single resource or a particular discussion point presents supporting evidence and analyzes the resource.
 When using evidence, it’s important to relate it to the main thesis and other presented evidence.

 - Conclusion – A short conclusion is there to reiterate the main arguments used in the essay, and to remind the reader of the purpose of the essay, or in other words, to repeat the thesis statement.